Pikku-a/nixie-tube-clock-wallpaper/README.md

 # Nixie tube clock live wallpaper
 - Inspired by the divergence meter in Steins;Gate
-- Written in c++ for good performance (not sure if the performance can be called good though)
+- Written in c++ for good performance (Not sure if the performance can be called good though.
+It uses only about 18mb of RAM, but CPU usage is relatively high.
+But not as high as one similar program that I tried.)
-- Made for Linux (gnome only and I have tested it only on Ubuntu) - Windows stuff is commented, so uncommenting and editing it a little you could make it work on Windows
+- Made for Linux (Works best using the Gnome DE.) - Windows stuff is commented, so uncommenting and editing it a little you could make it work on Windows.

 There are some bugs that I am aware of, but too lazy to fix them.
 If you use this and feel like fixing them, you are welcome to do so.